greenelab/deep-review/sections/06_discussion.md

 level features?
 Is there still work to be done in finding the right low-level features in some problems?*

+###### Biomedical data is often "Wide"

+*Biomedical studies typically deal with relatively small sample sizes but each sample may have millions of measurements (genotypes and other omics data, lab tests etc).*

+*Classical machine learning recommendations were to have 10x samples per number of parameters in the model.*

+*Number of parameters in an MLP.
+Convolutions and similar strategies help but do not solve*

+*Bengio diet networks paper*

 ### Hardware limitations and scaling

 *Several papers have stated that memory or other hardware limitations